zack6671/PocketMine-Realms/README.md

 If your server is on your LAN, you won't be able to join it through the PocketMine Realms interface.
 You'll have to go to _Play_, and it'll be there.

+Your server will be set to the closed state after 1 hour of being offline.
+You'll have to reopen it manually on the Realms nterface.
+Also, after being offline for more than 7 days, it'll be removed from the list (you'll have to add your invite list again).

 ![](http://i.imgur.com/scwvExil.png)

 ![](http://i.imgur.com/KPsbBXTl.png)